 Procedures

 Since the December meeting there has been great progress in developing policies and procedures to support the operation of Kilve Parish Council.
 There are 53 Documents required, some of these will be consolidated into a single document.
-The Code of Conduct was endorsed at the December meeting, 11 documents are prepared as draft versions, 10 are for endorsement at the January meeting thanks to the efforts of councillors and 2 members of the public, Dianne Keating and Karon Scott have grasped the nettle and are doing a great job.
+The Code of Conduct was endorsed at the December meeting, 11 documents are prepared as draft versions, 10 are for endorsement at the January meeting thanks to the efforts of councillors and 2 members of the public, Dianne Keating and Karen Scott have grasped the nettle and are doing a great job.
 Thank you.

 Planning